 Feed and Don’t Overwater.
 Amaryllis are happy to grow in pots and this is also a good way to minimize the risk of overwatering.
 The bulb should stay dry and the soil should be barely moist -- never soggy.
 If your summers are wet, you may need to shield the pot from rain.
 Fertilize once or twice a month so the leaves stay lush and green.

 Let It Rest.
 In late summer or early fall, stop watering and move the potted bulb to a cool (55°F), dry location, away from bright light.
 A basement or garage is ideal.
-The leaves will gradually wither and fall away as the plant goes dormant.
+The leaves will gradually wither as the plant goes dormant.
 Leave the bulb alone and don’t water it.

 Repot for a Second Appearance.
 After your amaryllis has rested for 2 to 5 months, you can start again.
 There’s no rush, so if you have several bulbs you may want to start them at different times.
 Repot the bulb using fresh growing mix.
 Water once and move the pot into a bright, 60-65°F room.
 Water sparingly until the bulb is in active growth.